 - Input price growth is expected to soften modestly due to less pressure from various commodity-related inputs.
 Nevertheless, firms anticipate output prices will grow at a slightly greater rate than over the past 12 months.
 As in recent surveys, a majority of businesses expect inflation to be in the lower half of the Bank of Canada’s inflation-control range.

-- Credit conditions were little changed over the past three months.
+- Firms reported a marginal easing in credit conditions over the past three months.

 Chart 1: Past sales growth

 * Percentage of firms reporting faster growth minus the percentage reporting slower growthLast observation:

 * Percentage of firms expecting faster growth minus the percentage expecting slower growth

 † Percentage of firms reporting that indicators have improved minus the percentage reporting that indicators have deterioratedLast observation:

 Forward-looking indicators of foreign sales are slightly positive, suggesting modest export sales growth in the next 12 months.
 Expectations are backed by demand from the United States and the rest of world and by the level of the Canadian dollar.
 Firms’ expectations of US economic growth have, however, weakened somewhat; several businesses refer to adverse impacts from US–China trade tensions.
 Some respondents now expect a small US recession over the next 12 months.
 In this context, a number of firms anticipate their sales will be directly or indirectly negatively affected by slower US economic activity.